Academic Information and Policies

 AU - AUDIT: not used in GPA calculations; carries a value of 0 quality points and earns 0 credit hours.

-CF - CARRY FORWARD: not used in GPA calculations; earns 0 credit hours; generates no grade points.
+CF - CARRY FORWARD: not used in GPA calculations; earns 0 credit hours; generates no grade points; and may only be extended for one semester.

 E - EXEMPT: not used in GPA calculations; earns credit hours; generates no grade points.
 An “E” is awarded for HGTC courses which students have been permitted to exempt as a result of testing, articulation, equivalent work experience or other educational experience.